 A MUSICIAN REMEMBERS, 2 and 9 November 1975.

-Pamela Deal, who had conducted the first interview with Anne and Webster when they stopped off briefly on their way to Australia in 1948, interviewed them again when they decided to stop singing in public.
+WOMENS' WORLD, English Service,1975 - Pamela Deal, who had conducted the first interview with Anne and Webster when they stopped off briefly on their way to Australia in 1948, interviewed them again when they decided to stop singing in public.
+They had given a farewell concert in Somerset West towards the end of 1975.
 This decision was rescinded when they moved back to the UK in early 1978 and found that people remembered them and wanted to see and hear them once again.

 Paddy O'Byrne was always happy to play a recording when he was with the SABC and later at Radio Today, although his access to their recordings was extremely limited.
-Clare Marshall, on her Sunday morning programme, Morning Star on Classic Gold 1485, is about the only broadcaster in South Africa to feature their recordings regularly.
+Clare Marshall, on her Sunday morning programme, Morning Star on Radio Today 1485, is about the only broadcaster in South Africa to feature their recordings regularly.